biancarichard564-pixel/geodev-lab-project/README.md

 ## The question

-< What is the proportion of dry land relative to open water bodies and wetlands across Burutu Local Government Area, Delta state? >
+< What is the spatio-temporal extent of River Niger flood inundation in Patani LGA, and how does terrain elevation influence the vulnerability of surrounding settlements, infrastructure, farmlands, and swamp forest ecosystems? >

 ## What's in here